johelvisguzman/DotNetToolkit.Repository/docs/getting-started.md

 **QueryOptions / QueryResults**

 The DotNetToolkit.Repository supports [fetch query strategy](https://blog.willbeattie.com/2011/02/specification-pattern-entity-framework.html), [specification query strategy](https://en.wikipedia.org/wiki/Specification_pattern) and even pagination when it comes to fetching data.
-These strategies can be setup using a QueryOptions, and the data is returned as a QueryResults.
+These strategies can be setup using a QueryOptions and the data is returned as a QueryResults.
 For information, please check out the [QueryOptions and QueryResults](/docs/queries.md) guide.

 **Dependency Injection**